pratikthanki/pratikthanki.github.io/index.md

-Thanks for stopping by - I'm a curious problem solver working in asset management, building APIs and managing tech infrastructure used by teams around the globe to make real-time decisions. 🌎 I work in C#, run everything in Kubernetes on the Cloud ☁️ and always look to find ways of automating anything and everything.
+Thanks for stopping by - I'm a curious problem solver working in asset management, building APIs and managing tech infrastructure used by teams around the globe to make real-time decisions. 🌎 I work in C#, run everything in Docker containers 🐳 and deploy/manage architecture on Kubernetes ☸ and always look to find ways of automating anything and everything.

-Prior to that I was building distributed systems in the energy trading sector, working with some of the smartest and talented Software Engineers and Product Managers 🖥️ I got into tech and to where I am now through my experience at a tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀

-I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."
+Prior to that I was building distributed systems in the energy trading sector, working with some of the smartest and talented Software Engineers and Product Managers 🖥️ I got into tech and to where I am now through my experience at a tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀 I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."

 I enjoy learning 🤟 Outside of work I spend most of my time exploring new tools, technologies and frameworks.
-I predominantly write in C#, T-SQL and can't imagine not using Docker 🐳 and Kubernetes ☸ I'm currently learning Go and gRPC ⚡
+I am currently learning Go and gRPC ⚡

 Other than writing code, I have a passion for travelling!
 My girlfriend and I are always booking last-minute flights away. ✈️ I also follow (and love) the NFL and spend